upenn-libraries/sdbmss/README.md

 provided by Libraries IT for the exclusive purpose of SDBM development.

-We use capistrano to automate updating the staging server with the latest code.
+We use [capistrano](http://capistranorb.com/) to automate updating the staging server with the latest code.
 We use [god](http://godrb.com/) to do application process monitoring (the processes being unicorn, solr, and a delayed_job worker).

-* If Apache hasn't already been configured on the dev VM, do so: create a file /etc/httpd/conf.d/sdbmss.conf with the following
+* Your account on the dev VM will need the SDBMSS_ environment variables mentioned above; set them in .bashrc or some other way.

-  contents:
+* The Apache config file /etc/httpd/conf.d/sdbmss.conf should look something like the following:

   ```
   <VirtualHost *:80>